bloom-lang/bud/docs/operational.md

 The recursion in the second Bloom statement is easy to see: the lhs and rhs both contain the path collection, so path is defined in terms of itself.

-You can think of this being computed by reevaluating the bloom block over and over--within a single timestep--until no more new paths are found.
+You can think of this being computed by reevaluating the bloom block over and over--within phase 2 of a single timestep--until no more new paths are found.
 In each iteration, we find new paths that are one hop longer than the longest paths found previously.
-When no new items are found in an iteration, we are at what's called a *fixpoint*.
+When no new items are found in an iteration, we are at what's called a *fixpoint*, and we can move to phase 3.

 Hopefully that description is fairly easy to understand.
 You can certainly construct more complicated examples of recursion--just as you can in a traditional language (e.g., simultaneous recursion.)
 But understanding this example of simple recursion is probably sufficient for most needs.